UCSD-CSE-227-CRA/SimpleSite/api/README.md

 * In response data, field `code` equals 0 means request success, the data is in `data` field
 * In data field, if user is logged in, there will always be a `raw_token` field, see log in section
 * Otherwise (`code` != 0) there will be a corresponding `message` field
+* All sha256 result should be in upper case

 These negative code values have fixed meaning: